Bernese Rottie (Bernese Mountain Dog & Rottweiler Mix): Info, Pictures & More

 Temperament & Intelligence of the Bernese Rottie 🧠

-Bernese Rotties are known for being fun-loving, explorative, and affectionate by nature.
+Bernese Rotties are known for being fun-loving, explorative, and affectionate.
 You’ll find that these pups can fit in with nearly anyone who happens to be around.
-They’ll gladly play with children, relax with retirees, or snuggle and lounge with anyone who’s up for some resting.
-Moreover, they are bright and can learn to take commands fairly quickly despite the occasional stubborn streak.
+They’ll gladly play with children, relax with retirees, or snuggle and lounge with anyone.
+Moreover, they are bright and can quickly learn commands despite the occasional stubborn streak.

 Are These Dogs Good for Families? 🏡

-They adore affection and attention, and they won’t care from which family member they receive it!
-Because the Bernese Rottie is protective and loyal to their family members, it’s extremely rare that you’d ever see these dogs not get along with a family member or close friend.
+Because Bernese Rotties are protective and loyal to their family, you rarely see them not getting along with a family member or close friend.
 However, they are territorial and protective, so if they perceive someone as a threat, your dog will let them know they aren’t welcome.

-Bernweilers are also excellent with children, and they become attached to any kids they live with.
-It’s important to know that even if another family member is seen as a threat to a child, they may become protective.
+Bernweilers are also excellent with children and form strong bonds with them.
+It is important to know that even if another family member is seen as threatening a child, they may become protective.
 For this reason, proper training from an early age is vital to establish all family members as safe and friendly.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Believe it or not, your Bernese Rottie pup will likely be as protective of any cat or other dog you have as they are of your children!
-These dogs are laid back enough to get along and share close quarters with your other pets, and their positive and welcoming attitude toward other four-legged friends makes them an excellent breed if you have other animals in your house.
+Believe it or not, your Bernese Rottie pup will likely be as protective of a cat or other dog you have as they are of your children!
+They are laid back enough to get along and share close quarters with your other pets, and their positive and welcoming attitude toward other four-legged friends makes them an excellent breed if you have other animals.

 Things to Know When Owning a Bernese Rottie